 a) starting with the right options off the bat

-b) making small changes over a long period of time rather than making sporadic big changes.
+b) making small changes over a long period rather than making sporadic big changes.

 The Facebook algorithm needs time to adjust.
-It’s usually a good idea to wait for three to five days until you have enough data to draw conclusions.
+It’s usually a good idea to wait for three to five days until you have enough data to conclude.
 When you make changes frequently, you have to gather data all over again.

-If you really want to make changes, ALWAYS create a new ad (or ad set or campaign) with the new changes and comparing the old and the new.
+If you want to make changes, ALWAYS create a new ad (or ad set or campaign) with the new changes and compare the old and the new.

-PRO TIP: use naming convention that describes your changes.
+PRO TIP: use a naming convention that describes your changes.
 A naming convention we typically use:

 Page Name – Campaign Type – Campaign Name – Date (If applicable) – Audience (if Applicable) – Ad Name

 TreDigital – Engagement – Ad Optimization Blog – December Week 1 – Lookalike of Engaged Fans – Ad 1

 I am a HUGE fan of using gut feelings in business…